Population transfer: Changes in international law

 An interim report of the United Nations Sub-Commission on Prevention of Discrimination and Protection of Minorities (1993) says:

 The same report warned of the difficulty of ensuring true voluntariness:

 "some historical transfers did not call for forced or compulsory transfers, but included options for the affected populations.
 Nonetheless, the conditions attending the relevant treaties created strong moral, psychological and economic pressures to move."

 The final report of the Sub-Commission (1997) invoked numerous legal conventions and treaties to support the position that population transfers contravene international law unless they have the consent of both the moved population and the host population.
 Moreover, that consent must be given free of direct or indirect negative pressure.

 "Deportation or forcible transfer of population" is defined as a crime against humanity by the Rome Statute of the International Criminal Court (Article 7).
 The International Criminal Tribunal for the Former Yugoslavia has indicted and sometimes convicted a number of politicians and military commanders indicted for forced deportations in that region.

 Ethnic cleansing encompasses "deportation or forcible transfer of population" and the force involved may involve other crimes, including crimes against humanity.
 Nationalist agitation can harden public support, one way or the other, for or against population transfer as a solution to current or possible future ethnic conflict, and attitudes can be cultivated by supporters of either plan of action with its supportive propaganda used as a typical political tool by which their goals can be achieved.

-Timothy V. Waters argues, in "On the Legal Construction of Ethnic Cleansing," that the expulsions of the ethnic German population east of the Oder-Neisse line the Sudetenland and elsewhere in Eastern Europe without legal redress has set a legal precedent that can permit future ethnic cleansing of other populations under international law.
-His paper has, however, been rebutted by Jakob Cornides's study "The Sudeten German Question after EU Enlargement."

 In Europe

 France

 Two famous transfers connected with the history of France are the banning of the religion of the Jews in 1308 and that of the Huguenots, French Protestants by the Edict of Fontainebleau in 1685.
 Religious warfare over the Protestants led to many seeking refuge in the Low Countries, England and Switzerland.
 In the early 18th century, some Huguenots emigrated to colonial America.
 In both cases, the population was not forced out but rather their religion was declared illegal and so many left the country.

 According to Ivan Sertima, Louis XV ordered all blacks to be deported from France but was unsuccessful.
 At the time, they were mostly free people of color from the Caribbean and Louisiana colonies, usually descendants of French colonial men and African women.
 Some fathers sent their mixed-race sons to France to be educated or gave them property to be settled there.
 Others entered the military, as did Thomas-Alexandre Dumas, the father of Alexandre Dumas.

+Some Algerians were also forcefully removed from their native land by France in the late 19th century, and moved to the Pacific, most notably to New Caledonia.